k1w1sp4c3m/k1w1sp4c3m.github.io/_posts/2023-09-27-Overthewire-Bandit-Level-0-to-1-Walkthrough.md

 <details>
   <summary>A small piece on why we post solution even though it is against the rules.</summary>

-  To be fair we have to mention the following part of the HUGE INFORMATION BLOCK and why we decided not to respect the last line of it:

-  >   * don't post passwords or spoilers
-  >   * again, DONT POST SPOILERS!
-  >     This includes writeups of your solution on your blog or website!

-  This post and the 33 next ones will be in direct opposition with this as while we do not post passwords (they change regularly anyway), we do post solutions for 2 reasons:
-  1. It allows us to retain the knowledge a lot better
-  2. It provides our fellow tinkerers with some insight into what they are doing and can be used as pointers if they are blocked.
+  To be fair, we have to mention that we do not respect the "DONT POST SPOILERS!
+This includes writeups of your solution on your blog or website!" while we do not post passwords (they change regularly anyway), we do post solutions for 2 reasons: 1.
+It allows us to retain the knowledge a lot better and 2.
+It provides our fellow tinkerers with some insight into what they are doing and can be used as pointers if they are blocked.
 We really believe that looking at a solution after trying ourselves for a while is beneficial for learning and unblocking the following levels to learn even more!

 </details>
 -